-Hello and welcome to the JDHS Video Production course for the fall semester of 2019.
-The primary goal of this course is to teach you the basic skills of artistic & journalistic video production from both a content and a technical angle.
-The “deliverable” (produced product) of the classes will be a series of short videos & films in the fall and a live television news program in the spring that are broadcast on the Juneau School District cable TV channel 6 on GCI cable throughout Juneau, worldwide on the internet, and shown on the large plasma TV in the JDHS commons.
+Hello and welcome to the JDHS Video Production course for the spring semester of 2020.
+The primary goal of this course is to teach you the basic skills of journalistic & artistic video production from both a content and a technical angle.
+The “deliverable” (produced product) of the classes will be a live television news program that is broadcast on the Juneau School District cable TV channel 6 on GCI cable throughout Juneau, worldwide on the internet, and shown on the large plasma TV in the JDHS commons.

 As we progress through the production process, you will gain the following skills: